 Gage was attended to at the scene by Dr. John Harlow.
 It was reported that Gage was conscious and even able to walk.
 Harlow began to take care of Gage back where he lived.
 The doctor removed small bone fragments and replaced the larger pieces of bone before closing the wounds caused by the iron rod.
 Gage recovered even after healing from an infected wound and after apparent damage to the left frontal lobe of the brain.
 But Harlow began to observe that there had been a change in Gage’s personality.
 His friends also reportedly said that Gage “was no longer Gage.”

 It was said that Gage had become violent, uninhibited, or didn’t behave appropriately socially, and this was different than the way he had been before.
 The problem with this is that the evidence for this change is scant.
-Not much is known about Gage before he had his accident and not much is known about what he did after the accident.
-Much of the information that was spread came from Harlow’s observations or possibly inflated reports thereafter.
-It was, in fact, a sensational story of survival.
+Not much is known about Gage before he had his accident, and not much is known about what he did after the accident.
+Much of the information that spread came from Harlow’s observations or possibly inflated reports after that.
+It may have been, in fact, a sensational story of survival.

 According to psychologist Malcolm Macmillan, who wrote An Odd Kind of Fame: Stories of Phineas Gage, Gage’s personality most likely did change but maybe for only two to three years.
-Much of what was reported about Gage’s change could be mostly scientific myth.
+Much of what was reported about Gage’s change could have mostly been scientific myth.

-After the accident Gage was not allowed back to work at the railroad.
-He went to New Hampshire to work in a stable, and then drove stagecoaches in Chile, a complex job that probably wouldn’t have been able to be done based on earlier reports about the change in his personality and behavior.
+After the accident, Gage was not allowed back to work at the railroad.
+He went to New Hampshire to work in a stable.
+He then drove stagecoaches in Chile, a complex job that probably wouldn’t have been able to be done based on earlier reports about the change in his personality and behavior.
 Gage later settled in San Francisco with his mother and sister in 1859.
 He died in 1860 from an epileptic seizure, possibly due to his brain injury in 1848.
 Gage’s skull and the rod that caused his injury are on display at Harvard’s Warren Anatomical Museum.

-Gage’s case spurred the discussion about personality and the brain, and how the brain can possibly recover and adapt to such a trauma.
+Gage’s case spurred the discussion about personality and the brain and how the brain can possibly recover and adapt to such a trauma.
 Two things are certain, however.
-It is amazing that Gauge could survive and function after such an accident, and his case changed the field of neuroscience forever.
+It is amazing that Gage could survive and function after such an accident, and his case changed the field of neuroscience forever.